 You will be taught through a series of lectures, practical seminars and workshops, where interactive and discussion-based techniques will encourage you to engage, reflect and challenge.
-Sessions may include:

-participating in workshop-style sessions with your peers
+- participating in workshop-style sessions with your peers

-attending presentations by subject experts
+- attending presentations by subject experts

-working on tasks in groups
+- working on tasks in groups

-having individual tutorials
+- having individual tutorials

-visits to schools or other education settings
+- visits to schools or other education settings

-visits to theatres, museums, galleries or sites of educational interest
+- visits to theatres, museums, galleries or sites of educational interest

-writing assignments on aspects of subject teaching and professional studies
+- writing assignments on aspects of subject teaching and Professional Studies.

 These learning activities will help you to develop a toolkit of knowledge and skills, ensuring you are well prepared to tackle challenges and opportunities throughout your training and your career.

-Alongside your University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.
+Alongside the University tutors, you will be taught and guided by a team of committed and experienced University-trained school mentors.

-Placements enable you to develop the skills and knowledge valued and desired by employers.
-You will build your confidence in the classroom and gain practical teaching experience.
+Placements enable you to develop the skills and knowledge valued and desired by employers - you will build your confidence in the classroom and gain practical teaching experience.
 Placements also provide you with the opportunity to connect with potential employers and build your professional network.

-At secondary level, we have strong relationships with around 80 schools in the local and surrounding area.
-It is a testament to the strength of these partnerships, and the regard with which our graduates are held, that most schools in Berkshire employ at least one graduate of the Institute of Education.
+At Secondary level we have strong relationships with around 90 schools in the local and surrounding area.
+It is a testament to the strength of these partnerships and the regard with which our graduates are held, that most schools in Berkshire employ at least one graduate of the Institute of Education.

 On your Secondary PGCE course, you are required to carry out three placements in two different age groups — ensuring you receive a broad range of experiences.
 Two placements must be undertaken in a school setting, but the third can be taken in a different setting, allowing you to sample teaching in an alternative environment.

-We offer our students an unusually flexible and broad range of settings and educational environments.
-You will have the opportunity to gain experience in special needs schools, pupil referral units, independent schools, museums and charities.
+We offer our students an unusually flexible and broad range of contexts and educational environments - you will have the opportunity to gain experience in special needs schools, Pupil Referral Units, independent schools, museums and charities.

 You will have plenty of opportunities throughout your course to apply your developing skills in real settings.
 In schools, you will be involved in:

-observation of other teachers
+- observation of other teachers

-planning and teaching parts of lessons/small groups
+- planning and teaching small groups and whole classes

-planning and teaching lessons and sequences of lessons
+- planning and teaching elements of lessons and whole lessons

-reflecting on and evaluating your teaching
+- reflecting on and evaluating your teaching

-receiving feedback on your teaching
+- receiving feedback on your teaching

-gaining experience of the range of responsibilities of classroom teachers
+- gaining experience of the range of responsibilities of classroom teachers.

-The quality of our research was recognised in the latest Research Excellence Framework (2014), the system for assessing the quality of research in UK higher education institutions, which placed the Institute of Education in the top quartile of education departments in the UK.
+The quality of our research was recognised in the latest Research Excellence Framework (REF) 2014, placing the Institute of Education in the top quartile of education departments in the UK.

-Over 80% of our research publications were rated as world leading or internationally excellent.
+REF also rated more than 80% of our research publications as world leading or internationally excellent.
 The impact of our research on educational policy and practice in first and second language education was judged to be world leading.